 There are eight Trustees who govern the Trust: four named by the Union and four named by the Employer.

 In 2006, the Trust was closed, meaning no new beneficiaries joined the Trust.
 Over time, beneficiaries aged, retired, or died, leaving only a small number of current beneficiaries.
 At the same time, a series of events led to the Trust fund having a surplus, that is, more money in the Trust fund than what would be necessary to make all benefit payments that are owing or that may become owing in the future.
 As a result, the Trust has more money than it can use, but is restricted by the Trust Agreement from making changes that would allow it to make use of that extra money in a fair way.
-For these reasons, the Trustees have applied to the Court for permission to amend the Trust Agreement to allow them to move the excess money to the Telecommunications Workers Pension Trust where it would be used to benefit the beneficiaries of the Pension trust.
-Throughout this process, a primary concern of the Trustees has been to ensure that beneficiaries are protected.

 Due to legislative changes in the Income Tax Act, the Trust would have to incur administrative costs to comply with new requirements in 2021.
 The Trustees would rather have the money go to Union members than administration.
 Further, because the Trust is closed to new members, eventually the Trustees would have to make an application to Court in order to deal with any surplus remaining after the last member is no longer eligible for benefits from the Trust.
 It makes more sense for the Trustees to do that now.